-The Concomitant Medication Log captures all non-study prescription medications that the patient reports taking from the time of the screening visit (latest screening visit up to 6 weeks prior to the randomization) through completion of the follow-up period or discontinuation from study.
+The Concomitant Medication Log captures all non-study prescription medications that the patient reports taking from the time of the screening visit (latest screening visit prior to randomization) through completion of the follow-up period or discontinuation from study.
 Prescription medications are defined as those medications prescribed by the patient's medical provider(s).
 Medications that the patient takes that are not prescribed by a medical provider (i.e. herbals, "natural" medicines, over the counter medicines) should not be included on the Concomitant Medication Log.
 Select over the counter and the use of "natural" or herbal medications will be captured on the Screening Evaluation and Visit Evaluation forms.
 The Concomitant Medication Log should be initiated at the screening visit and updated as needed throughout the course of the study.